Ransomware

 An effective incident response policy will help your business deal with any unforeseen events that could affect its operations.
 Preventative measures such as preparing and activating disaster recovery plans, establishing communication protocols, and enforcing user training (perhaps conducted through microlearning implementation, which can lead to more focused training sessions, better knowledge retention, and a more knowledgeable workforce) can help to minimize the impact of any incidents.
 By stabilizing your business in the event of an incident, you can restore normal operations as quickly and efficiently as possible.
 Here are six key considerations that you should keep in mind when crafting an incident response policy.

-• Eradication phase: In the event of a ransomware attack, it is important to have an Incident Response Policy in place.
-This policy will outline the steps that will be taken in order to respond to and eradicate the ransomware.
-The goal of this policy is to ensure that all infected systems are cleaned up and that no data is lost in the process.
-Once the ransomware is detected, the first step should be to isolate the affected servers and protect them from further damage.
+• In the event of a ransomware attack, it is important to have an Incident Response Policy in place.
+This policy outlines the steps you will take to respond to and eradicate the ransomware.
+Your goal is to clean up all infected systems and ensure no data is lost in the process.
+Once you detect the ransomware, start by isolating the affected servers and protecting them from further damage.
 After that, it is essential to start restoring affected files and folders one by one, while monitoring for any potential infection attempts.
 If all goes according to plan, the ransomware should be eradicated within a few hours.

 • Immediately restore any backed up data if it is available.